-- · Parents MUST NOT leave their camper unattended at the bus stop. - · Campers will only be released to the person who has proper identification and knows the Camper Release Password. - · Girls will be allowed to walk home from the bus stop if a written note giving permission is provided on the first day. - · Campers who are not picked up at their assigned stop will be taken to the next stop and to the last stop where the bus counselor will initiate contact to the parent/guardian or emergency contact and wait until someone authorized to pick up the camper arrives.
-The police will be contacted if campers are not picked up or arrangements for pick-up are not made within 30 minutes of the end of the bus run. - · A waiting fee will be charged at a rate of \$5 per every 15 minutes and you will be invoiced this fee.
+- Parents MUST be accompany their camper at the bus stop and remain present until the camper has safely boarded.
+No camper may be allowed to board or depart the bus without a parent present. - Campers will only be released to the person who has proper identification and knows the Camper Release Password. - Campers will be allowed to walk home from the bus stop if a written note giving permission is provided on the first day. - Campers who are not picked up at their assigned stop will be taken to the next stop and to the last stop where the bus counselor will initiate contact to the parent/guardian or emergency contact and wait until someone authorized to pick up the camper arrives.
+The police will be contacted if campers are not picked up or arrangements for pick-up are not made within 30 minutes of the end of the bus run.